OpenWork-NZ/mdwg/docs/_defs/Status.md

 ### ISO Obligation

 - There can be zero to many [0..\*] *status* entries for the cited resource in the *[MD_DataIdentification](./class-MD_DataIdentification)* package selected from codelist *[MD_ProgressCode](http://wiki.esipfed.org/index.php/ISO_19115_and_19115-2_CodeList_Dictionaries#MD_ProgressCode)*.

 ## Discussion

 According to the ISO model, a resource may exist in many states.
-Not all values are mutual exclusive.
+Not all values are mutually exclusive.
 This element is optional and has only been lightly discussed.
 As it has been determined a valuable element we may want to increase these recommendations.

 The resource may be data or service, [MD_DataIdentification](./class-MD_DataIdentification)* or *[SV_ServiceIdentification](./ServiceIdentification)